Oakleigh railway station

-Oakleigh railway station is a commuter railway station in the suburb of Oakleigh in the south-east of Melbourne, Victoria, Australia.
+Oakleigh station is a railway station operated by Metro Trains Melbourne on the Pakenham and Cranbourne lines, both part of the Melbourne rail network.
+It serves the suburb of Oakleigh in the south-east of Melbourne, Victoria, Australia.
 The station opened in 1877 as the up end of the Gippsland line, with the station being electrified in 1922.

 Oakleigh is a ground-level premium station, consisting of two sides that are connected to each other via the adjacent roads, and both platforms are connected to each other via a pedestrian subway.

-Oakleigh station is currently served by the Pakenham and Cranbourne lines, which are both part of the Melbourne railway network.
-The station is further served by 11 bus routes, including two SmartBus services.
+The station is served by 11 bus routes, including two SmartBus services.
 The station is approximately 15 kilometres (9.4 mi) or around a 27-minute train ride away from Flinders Street.